-In another of an occasional series of historical reviews of ‘Big Four’ locomotive engineers, Cedric Johns highlights the career of OVS Bulleid, who succeeded REL Maunsell in 1937…
+In a historical review of locomotive engineers, Heritage Railway magazine highlights the career of Oliver Vaughan Snell Bulleid, who succeeded REL Maunsell in 1937.

 When Richard Maunsell retired from his post as the Southern Railway’s chief mechanical engineer in 1937, it coincided with news that the railway’s general manager, Sir Herbert Walker, was also retiring from office but not before he had invited Oliver Bulleid to attend a meeting at Waterloo.